-Researchers have been investigating ways to reduce our risk of chronic disease for decades.
-One big question: How much exercise is needed to prevent disease?
-The answer is at least 150 minutes per week.
-According to the U.S. Department of Health and Human Services' physical activity guidelines, adults should participate in at least 150 minutes of moderate-intensity aerobic physical activity per week, including at least two days of muscle-strengthening activities.
-Exercising up to 300 minutes per week has even greater health benefits.
+Researchers have been investigating ways to reduce our risk of chronic disease and promote health for decades.
+While the right number may differ for everyone, at least 150 minutes per week is recommended.
+According to the U.S. Department of Health and Human Services' physical activity guidelines, adults should participate in at least 150 minutes of moderate-intensity aerobic activity per week, including at least two days of muscle-strengthening activities.
+Being active for up to 300 minutes per week has even greater health benefits.

 Research shows that individuals who sit all day, even if they go to the gym for an hour, are at greater disease risk than those who are more active during the day.
-"Informal" physical activity such as walking while running errands or other activities can add up to a lot of minutes throughout the day and is beneficial to overall health.
+"Informal" physical activity such as walking while running errands or other activities can add up throughout the day and is beneficial to overall health.

 What is physical inactivity?